Licensed & Insured • Cambridge, Ontario

 Installation

 Most ventilation improvements are completed in a single day.
-Exhaust fan replacement takes two to four hours.
-Range hood ducting takes four to six hours.
+Rerouting a duct run to a proper exterior termination takes two to four hours.
+HRV servicing and rebalancing takes half a day.
 Makeup air damper installation typically takes half a day.

 Common Questions